Baqend/guide/src/index.md

 Add `https://APP_NAME.baqend.com/db/User/PROVIDER` as redirect Uri and copy client ID and client secret into the [settings page of your Dashboard]().

-On client side trigger `DB.User.loginWithGoogle(clientID, options)` to start the OAuth login process.
+On client side trigger `DB.User.loginWithGoogle(clientID [, options])` to start the OAuth login process.
 The call opens a new Window with the provider specific login page.
 To work around the popup blocker the call needs to be made on user interaction, on click at the singe in button for example.
 Just like a register or a login call a promise is returned, completing with the logged in user.